Emanant and emergent symmetry-topological-order from low-energy spectrum: SymTO and nearby gapped phases

 The automorphism group of $D_8$ quantum double from anyon permutation is given by $S_4$, which contains the following 24 permutations of anyon types \begingroup \allowdisplaybreaks

-\endgroup \end{widetext} where each line corresponds to an element of $S_4$ and each paranthesis corresponds to a cyclic permutation of anyon types inside.
-The automorphism of the symTO in general does not correspond to a symmetry of the Hamiltonian \eqref{eq:h-pbc}.
-Thus, in the XYZ limit where various anisotropy terms are nonzero, there is no emergent $S_4$ symmetry.
-However, we will later argue that when we restore the full $SO(3)$ spin rotation symmetry, the $S_4$ automorphism will become an emergent symmetry.
-In fact, the emergent symmetry in this case contains $SO(4)$, and $S_4$ as a subgroup of $SO(4)$.
+\endgroup \end{widetext} where each line corresponds to an element of $S_4$ and each parenthesis corresponds to a cyclic permutation of anyon types.
+The automorphism of the symTO in general does not correspond to a symmetry of the Hamiltonian \eqref{eq:Ham Heisenberg}, or the perturbations \eqref{eq:NNN deformation} and \eqref{eq:pert-neel-1}.
+For example, in the XYZ limit with various anisotropy terms nonvanishing, $S_4$ symmetry is fully broken.
+However, we will later argue that when we restore the full $SO(3)$ spin rotation symmetry, the $S_4$ automorphism becomes an emergent symmetry.
+In fact, this emergent $S_4$ symmetry is a subgroup of the larger emergent $SO(4)$ symmetry.

 The $D_8$ quantum double has 11 Lagrangian condensable algebras given by the following composite anyons: \begingroup \allowdisplaybreaks